Gourang12332/Google-Solution-Challenge/README.md

 6. Display detections and estimated engagement leakage.

 This workflow is fully functional in the current implementation and demonstrates the core value of the system.
+# If u want ready made credentials to check the flow, then they are :
+Authority id : Testing_123 || Authority_name : Tested